(Complaint and Compliance Process)

 The district has adopted the following procedures to promptly and fairly address concerns and complaints about unlawful discrimination and/or harassment.
 Complaints may be submitted orally or in writing.

-- “Compliance officer” means an employee designated by the Board to receive complaints of alleged unlawful discrimination and harassment.
-The compliance officer shall be identified by name/title, address, telephone number and email address.
+1. “Compliance officer” means a district employee designated by the Board to receive complaints of alleged unlawful discrimination and harassment.
+The compliance officer shall be identified by name, address, telephone number and email address.
 See exhibit AC-E-1.
-If the designated individual is not qualified or is unable to act as such, the Board shall designate an alternate person.
+If the designated individual is not qualified or is unable to act as such, the superintendent shall designate another district employee who shall serve until a successor is appointed by the Board.

 Compliance officer’s duties